mmbmf1/mmbmf1/posts/nextjs-api-routes.md

 ## Introduction

 Use the shared database connection pool in Next.js API routes.
 Clean database access without connection management.
+Simply import your database client and start querying.
+Works with both Pages Router and App Router, giving you flexibility in how you structure your application.

 ## The Problem

 Managing connections in every route can lead to duplication and inconsistent patterns.
+Each route would need its own connection setup code, creating maintenance headaches.
+Some routes might forget error handling, others might use different connection configurations.
+This inconsistency makes your codebase harder to understand and debug.

 ```typescript
 export default async function handler(req, res) {